A Legacy of Bold Leadership

 - Santa Fe purchased the first Monarch-Class heavy-duty, harsh-environment jackup, the Monarch.

-- Sonat Offshore Drilling, Inc. acquired Dixilyn-Field (a PanHandle Eastern Company.)
+- Sonat Offshore Drilling, Inc. acquired the offshore drilling fleet of Dixilyn-Field (a PanHandle Eastern Company.)

 Transocean's legacy companies achieved milestones that included the introduction of the latest generations of drilling rigs, a major safety achievement and integration through various transactions.